Massachusetts Psychology Doctorate Programs

 Quick Facts

-• Harvard University boasts the highest graduation rate in the state with an impressive 97%.
+• Of those, Harvard University boasts the highest graduation rate in the state with an impressive 97%.

-• The University with the lowest net price is the University of Massachusetts – Boston – at $11,966.
+• The University with the lowest net price is Worcester State University – at $14,307.

 Top PsyD Degree Programs in Massachusetts

-Both of the main doctoral degrees that provide the required foundation for licensure are offered here in Massachusetts, the Psy.D.
+Both types of doctoral degrees that provide the required foundation for licensure are offered here in Massachusetts, the Psy.D.
 (Doctor of Psychology) and Ph.D.
 (Doctor of Philosophy).
-All of the programs on our list are accredited by the American Psychological Association (APA), including both Psy.D. programs offered in the commonwealth.
+All the programs on our list are accredited by the American Psychological Association (APA), including the two Psy.D. programs offered in the commonwealth.

 SEE ALSO: 5+ Best Online PsyD Programs